 Large orders will be divided into file sub-directories of about 100-150 images (unless otherwise instructed), and all orders will include one or more Index images that contain a thumbnail image of each picture, together with its file name.
 That way you can quickly search for a particular image, or easily review all of the images in the file.
 Slides in carousels will be placed in folders corresponding to the individual carousel, unless otherwise specified.
 Of course, we will organize the images into specific categories of your choosing if you provide the necessary instructions.

-Our prices for scanning slides are $0.20 per slide (Image Only) or $0.38 per slide (Premier Service) for 2" x 2" standard mounts, which includes not just 35mm but 110, 120, 126 & 127 camera formats (The MP size of the image for some non-35mm slides may be slightly smaller).
+Our prices for scanning slides are $0.30 per slide (Image Only) or $0.50 per slide (Premier Service) for 2" x 2" standard mounts, which includes not just 35mm but 110, 120, 126 & 127 camera formats (The MP size of the image for some non-35mm slides may be slightly smaller).
 As mentioned above, If you want TIFF or RAW file formats instead of JPEG, there is an additional charge of $0.10/image.
+(Please Note: After Jan 15, 2018 these prices will be: $0.30/slide for "Image Only" and $0.50 for Premier Service)

 Compare our prices to places like COSTCO, where you pay $0.32/slide with NO manual image processing (and they don't tell you what resolution you get for that!).
 Other scanning services charge from $0.46 - $1.29 for high-resolution scans.
 In addition, to get to the lower end of their price scales, you have to have a large order quantity.
 We prefer to just start out with low prices, so that all our customers can save money, instead of just those with deep pockets and large slide collections.